amabdallah/WaM-DaM/docs/Storage.md

 ##Data Storage in WaM-DaM

 WaM-DaM supports nine different data values formats that are frequently used water management models to represent among others physical and operational data.
 Separating data based on their format reinforces the integrity of the data model and guides users to only populate or query relevant data values.
 So WaM-DaM stores numeric data values separately from text data values.
-Each data values table is connected to the Data Storage Table in the WaM-DaM Core based on the attribute format that the user chooses (Figure 4).
+Each data values table is connected to the Data Storage Table in the WaM-DaM Core based on the attribute format that the user chooses.
 This section elaborates on each data format and why it is needed.
 The section starts with simple Binary data and ends at the complex Multi-Column Array format.

 The following are entities in the [WaM-DaM Storage schema](http://amabdallah.github.io/WaM-DaM/diagrams/DataStorage.html ):